 Got a trade show or conference coming up?
 Whether it’s your first or five hundred and first, planning ahead and being prepared are key to getting the most of your experience.

 This is why the QBO Connector group held a webinar focused on those final details that go into preparing for a conference.
-In this case, the event is the 2019 QuickBooks Get Connected convention in Vancouver.

 Your schedule will be packed — but your carry-on shouldn’t be